-Component Description (1) Ą Power connector Connects an AC adapter.
+Comp onent Description (1) Power connector Connects an AC adapter.
 (2) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
 Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
 Amber: The AC adapter is connected and the battery is charging.
 Off: The battery is not charging.
 (3) RJ-45 (network) jack/status lights Connects a network cable.
 White: The network is connected.
 Amber: Activity is occurring on the network.
 (4) нот HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(5) ‡Đ Dual-Mode DisplayPort connector Connects an optional digital display device, such as a high- performance monitor or projector.
-(6) ss∕⊶ USB SuperSpeed ports Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
+(5) ss⇔ USB SuperSpeed ports Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
+(6) ŧΒ Dual-Mode DisplayPort connector Connects an optional digital display device, such as a high- performance monitor or projector.
 (7) ·~ 4 USB Type-C port with HP Sleep and Charge Connects a USB device that has a Type-C connector, provides data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
 NOTE: Cables and/or adapters (purchased separately) may be required.
-(7) 4 USB Type-C power connector and ThunderboltTM port with HP Sleep and Charge Even when the computer is off, connects and charges most USB devices that have a Type-C connector, such as a cell phone,
+(8) 4 USB Type-C ThunderboltTM port with HP Sleep and Charge Even when the computer is off, connects and charges most USB devices that have a Type-C connector, such as a cell phone, camera, activity tracker, or smartwatch, and provides highspeed data transfer.